 Letters to Joan

-Premiering at Edinburgh Fringe 2025
+Premiered at Edinburgh Fringe 2025

 A conversation across time: the dreams we chase, the ones we abandon, and the unshakable longing for the life that might have been